apache/incubator-kie-kogito-examples/serverless-workflow-functions-events-quarkus/README.md

   http://localhost:8080
 ```

-In the application log, you will see something like:
+In the application's log, you will see something like:

 ```log
 2020-11-17 12:51:11,581 DEBUG [org.acm.sw.onb.res.PatientResource] (executor-thread-198) Received patient to store in the internal in memory database: Patient{name='Mick', id='null', symptoms=[seizures], dateOfBirth=1983-08-15}